Art Old Town (Stare Miasto) Visited June 2023

 What to expect

-Over 80 miniature houses of various sizes and construction techniques.
+Over 200 meticulously furnished houses, shops, schools and hospitals, with the oldest pieces dating back to the 18th century.
 This is not a toy collection – these are micro-worlds recreated with watchmaker precision.

 The first thing that catches your eye is the artisan workshops.
 A miniature glazier’s studio with bundles of glass, brushes, and half-finished pieces; an upholsterer’s workshop with rolls of fabric and cushions at 1:12 scale; a painter’s atelier with an easel, palette, and open tubes of paint.
 Every detail – from shoes on the floor to newspapers on the table – is handcrafted.